SimranaSinha/VisionScript-ImageCaptioning-BLIP/Milestone 4/README.md

 ---

-## ⚠️ Limitations

-* Paragraph captions can be slightly repetitive
-* Performance depends on image clarity
-* VQA is limited to visible context (no external reasoning)

----

-## 💡 Future Work

-* Fine-tune BLIP on custom datasets
-* Add style-based captions (formal, casual, storytelling)
-* Improve VQA reasoning depth
-* Integrate real-time Streamlit interface
-* Add evaluation metrics (BLEU, CIDEr)

----

 ## ✅ Conclusion

 Milestone 4 successfully enhances VisionScript into a **multi-functional vision-language system**.
 The addition of paragraph captions and VQA significantly improves usability, making the system more interactive and closer to real-world applications like assistive AI, smart search, and visual storytelling.

----

-If you want, I can also:

-* Add your **actual result images (not placeholders)** properly formatted for GitHub
-* Or match **exact styling from your Milestone 3 README line-by-line** for consistency